warmCabin/mm2ghost/README.md

 ## Recording a Ghost

 To record a ghost, you're going to need some inputs.
 I recommend recording a movie, but you can record it live if you prefer.
-If you mess up and decide to load a savestate, the recording script will NOT recognize it.
+If you mess up and decide to load a savestate, the recording script will **not** recognize it.
 It will record your new actions after all your old ones, resulting in a complete mess.
 You should record a movie if you think you will want to use savestates.

 To create a recording: